DWTechs/Passken-express.js/README.md

 ## Synopsis

-**[Passken-express.js](https://github.com/DWTechs/Passken-express.js)** is an open source password management library for Express.js.
+**[Passken-express.js](https://github.com/DWTechs/Passken-express.js)** is an open source password and JWT management library for Express.js.
 It uses @dwtechs/passken and adds Express middlewares for direct use in a node.js service.

 - Very lightweight
 - Thoroughly tested
+- Imported as EcmaScrypt module
 - Works in Javascript and Typescript
-- Can be used as CommonJS or EcmaScrypt module
 - Written in Typescript

 ## Support

-- node: 16
+- node: 22

 This is the oldest targeted versions.
 The library may work properly on older versions of Node.js but we do not support it officially.